2012firstuser/-Facebuk-/README.md

 #### Akash Shaji, Bryson Tang, Ankur Gupta

-We decided to create two additional classes on top of the required classes -- Account and Page.
+We decided to create two additional classes on top of the required classes:
+1. `Account`
+2. `Page`

 ### Page
 All of the objects in this project each have a